 The correlation functions are evaluated separately for the four possible charged-particle combinations: $(++)$, $(--)$, $(+-)$, and $(-+)$.
 The like-sign (LS) and unlike-sign (US) correlations are obtained by averaging over the respective pair categories as

-In high-energy hadronic and nuclear collisions, particle production is governed by conservation laws, including energy–momentum, baryon number, strangeness, and electric charge.
-At LHC energies, particle and antiparticle yields are nearly symmetric, such that unlike-sign (US) and like-sign (LS) correlations considered separately provide limited sensitivity to the underlying production mechanisms.
-To enable a more differential comparison, we construct the charge-independent (CI) and charge-dependent (CD) correlators as
+In high-energy hadronic and nuclear collisions, particle production is governed by conservation laws including energy--momentum, baryon number, strangeness, and electric charge.
+At LHC energies, particle and antiparticle yields are nearly symmetric, so that unlike-sign (US) and like-sign (LS) correlations, considered separately, offer limited sensitivity to the underlying production mechanisms.
+To access the charge-dependence of these correlations, we construct the charge-independent (CI) and charge-dependent (CD) combinations as

-The charge-independent correlator, $O^{\rm CI}$, quantifies the average correlation strength among all charged particle pairs, whereas the charge-dependent correlator, $O^{\rm CD}$, isolates the difference between unlike-sign (US) and like-sign (LS) correlations.
-In particular, the charge-dependent number correlator $R_{2}^{\rm CD}$ can be related to the Balance Function of conserved quantities, such as electric charge ($Q$), baryon number ($B$), and strangeness ($S$), under the condition that the measured multiplicities of positively ($q$) and negatively ($\bar{q}$) charged particles are approximately equal \cite{Bass:2000az, ALICE:2021hjb}.
-In this limit, $R_{2}^{\rm CD}$ serves as a proxy for the Balance Function and provides sensitivity to charge-balancing dynamics arising from conservation laws in both elementary and heavy-ion collisions.
+The charge-independent correlator $O^{\rm CI}$ quantifies the average correlation strength among all charged-particle pairs, while the charge-dependent correlator $O^{\rm CD}$ isolates the difference between unlike-sign and like-sign correlations.
+In particular, the charge-dependent number correlator $R_{2}^{\rm CD}$ can be related to the Balance Function of conserved charges (electric charge $Q$, baryon number $B$, and strangeness $S$) in the limit where the multiplicities of positively ($q$) and negatively ($\bar{q}$) charged particles are approximately equal \cite{Bass:2000az, ALICE:2021hjb}.
+In this limit, $R_{2}^{\rm CD}$ serves as a proxy for the Balance Function and provides sensitivity to charge-balancing dynamics imposed by conservation laws in both elementary and heavy-ion collisions.